The Best Small Businesses Opportunities for 2019

 If your goal in life is to become very wealthy, chances are you won't get there as a small business owner.
 But you'll have a chance to generate a healthy income, be your own boss and make all the decisions.
 You could potentially have a more flexible lifestyle.
 Building something from the ground up can make starting a business very rewarding in itself.

-Here are my picks for the best small business ideas based on current trends in business and demographics.
+Here are my picks for the best small business ideas based on current trends in business and demographics, in no particular order.

 It's unfortunate that nowadays that some parents have a tendency to discourage their children from considering skilled trades as a career choice, in part due of the erroneous belief that trades are poorly paid.
 In fact, skilled tradespeople are generally very well paid and enjoy satisfying careers.